Quickstart

 Download the latest version of LSC

-• Download the latest LSC core archive from the download area
+1. Download the latest Tarball LSC core archive from the download area

-• Decompress the archive and enter the directory:
+2. Decompress the archive using the following commands:

 ID